One of our favourite things to do on in Bali is chase the Bali Waterfalls. So we’ve put together this guide covering all the best waterfalls in Bali.

 When you think of Bali, you think waterfalls.
 And when you think of Bali waterfalls, you think Sekumpul.

-If you’re looking for an unbelievable swim or a hike with a view this is your spot.
+So, if you’re looking for an unbelievable waterfall, plus a swim and a hike with a view, this is definitely your spot.

 2. Aling Aling + Kroya Waterfalls